anjlab/techtalks/2017-02-03-aws-docker/README.md

 >Note: We assume that all stacks and other resources, like Customer Master Keys, live in the same AWS Region.

->AMI `ImageID`s used in parameters of sample apps taken from Frankfurt region (`eu-central-1`).
-Make sure to update them if you like to run this tutorial in another region.
+>AMI `ImageID`s and `ELBAccountId`s used this tutorial only provided for the Frankfurt region (`eu-central-1`).
+Make sure to update the `RegionMap` mapping in `devops/cloudformation-templates/web-cluster-template.json` if you want to run this tutorial in another region.

 1. Create IAM user for AWS CLI (`techtalks20170203`)